 However, in August, after Heath took office, the city attorney was asked if Hoyne and the department heads he appointed should be paid.
 The city attorney issued an opinion stating that although Hoyne was never mayor de jure, he had been mayor de facto, and thus he and his appointees should be paid.

-Thomas Hoyne continued to be active in public affairs until his death in a train crash July 28, 1883 in Carlyon, New York.
+Thomas Hoyne continued to be active in public affairs until his death in a train crash on July 28, 1883, in Carlyon, New York.
 He is buried in Rosehill Cemetery, Chicago, Illinois.

 THE CARLYON TRAIN WRECK: